PhpGt/StyleGuide/databases/casing.md

 # Casing

-## Tables should use `snake_case`
+## Tables should use `PascalCase`

-Snake case allows for tables to clearly identify their relationship within the [[query collection hierarchies]].
+PascalCase allows for tables to clearly identify their relationship within the [[query collection hierarchies]].

-When naming junction tables, the use of underscores separates the table names from the relationship, as in `student_in_class` and `product_in_category`.
+An exception can be made when naming junction tables.
+The use of underscores can be used to separate the table names from the relationship, as in `Student_in_Class` and `Product_in_Category`.

 ## Columns should use `camelCase`